ssh-mitm/ssh-mitm/doc/develop/docs.rst

       packaging/build-docs.sh

-   This installs ``doc/requirements.txt`` plus ``ssh-mitm`` itself into your current Python environment, regenerates the API reference, and builds the HTML output - displaying any syntax or formatting errors in the documentation, along with the filename / line number in which they occurred.
+   This installs the hash-pinned Sphinx toolchain (``pylock.docs.toml``) plus ``ssh-mitm`` itself into your current Python environment, regenerates the API reference, and builds the HTML output - displaying any syntax or formatting errors in the documentation, along with the filename / line number in which they occurred.
 Fix them and re-run the script to re-render the documentation.